VESSEL ACUPUNCTURE + CHINESE MEDICINE

 Sleep disturbances are common in pregnancy, and many people experience insomnia during pregnancy.
 Early interventions are recommended to avoid adverse pregnancy outcomes (4).

 The good news?
-Acupuncture can likely help you to get a good night's sleep.
+Acupuncture can likely help you to get a good night sleep.

 A small 2020 study found that 10 acupuncture treatments over three weeks significantly improved sleep quality in pregnant people.
-It was suggested that it achieved this through increasing melatonin secretion.
-The study concluded that acupuncture could be recommended as a low-cost and low-risk alternative treatment to pharmacological therapies (5).
+The study concluded that acupuncture could be recommended as a low-risk alternative to pharmacological therapies (5).

 ACUPUNCTURE FOR LOWER BACK & PELVIC PAIN, HIP PAIN & PUBIC PAIN IN PREGNANCY

-A 2022 systematic review and meta-analysis included 10 studies, reporting on a total of 1040 women concluded that overall, acupuncture significantly relieved lower back & pelvic pain during pregnancy, and improved functional status and quality of life during the pregnancy (6).
+A 2022 systematic review and meta-analysis, which included 10 studies reporting on 1040 women, concluded that acupuncture significantly relieved lower back and pelvic pain during pregnancy and improved functional status and quality of life (6).

 Pregnancy-style cupping is also a safe and beneficial treatment option for lower back & pelvic pain (7).
 Cupping assists in muscle function and recovery through vasodilation and enhanced micro-circulation in the area treated.